higherkindness/mu-scala/docs/src/main/docs/guides/ssl-tls.md

 }
 import io.grpc.netty.NegotiationType

-object client {
+object MainApp extends CommonRuntime {

-  // First of all, we have to load the certs files.
+  // Load the certicate and private key files.

   val clientCertChainFile: File                    = TestUtils.loadCert("client.pem")
   val clientPrivateKeyFile: File                   = TestUtils.loadCert("client.key")
   val clientTrustedCaCerts: Array[X509Certificate] = Array(TestUtils.loadX509Cert("ca.pem"))

-  // We have to create the SslContext for the client like as we did in the server.
+  // We have to create the SslContext for the client, like we did for the server.

   val clientSslContext: SslContext =
     GrpcSslContexts.forClient
       .keyManager(clientCertChainFile, clientPrivateKeyFile)
       .trustManager(clientTrustedCaCerts: _*)
       .build()
-}

-object MainApp extends CommonRuntime {

-  import client._

-  // Important, the channel interpreter have to be NettyChannelInterpreter.
+  // Important: the channel interpreter must be NettyChannelInterpreter.

-  // In this case, we are creating the channel interpreter with a specific ManagedChannelConfig
-  // These configs allow us to encrypt the connection with the server.
+  // We configure the channel interpreter to enable TLS and to use the SSL context we built.

   val channelInterpreter: NettyChannelInterpreter = new NettyChannelInterpreter(
     ChannelForAddress("localhost", 8080),